kraig-hebert/chess-position-tool/roadmap.md

 ## Bugs to Fix

 - Add isKingInCheck and isCheckmate to promotionPieceSelect after piece is chosen
+- when user is not on the latest move the state gets wonky when you select a piece or move. maybe disable the game

 ## Architecture & Foundation (Priority)